 Sapphires can be found in many colours from popular blue to black, white, orange and even pink.
 Kate Middleton and Penelope Cruz are famous fans of this gemstone having stunning blue sapphire engagement rings.

 October's birthstone opal is a beautiful and individual kind of gemstone flaunting spectacular flashes of colour and depth.
+The name is thought to be derived from Greek "opallios" meaning "to see a changing colour".
 Shakespeare used the opal as a visual metaphor for indecisiveness in Twelfth Night - "The tailor make thy garment of changeable taffeta, for thy mind is very opal."

 Opals can form in many colours in different parts of the world.
 Australia and Ethiopia are known for their opal deposits and Mexico is known for burning orange red fire opals.

-Topaz is the November birthstone and represents Sagittarius star signs in the zodiac.
-It has been said that in ancient times some believed topaz gems could bestow intense beauty and the power of invisibility on the wearer.
-Traditionally, topaz was believed to harness the power of the sun.
-In Egyptian practices, it is the symbol of Ra, the sun god, who was the giver of life.
+It has been said that in ancient times some believed topaz gems could bestow intense beauty and the power of invisibility on the wearer and it was also considered by many a symbol of VIRTUE and GOOD FORTUNE.
+Traditionally, topaz was believed to harness the power of the sun and in Egyptian practices, it is the symbol of Ra, the sun god, who was the giver of life.

 Sunny citrine is a vibrant yellow orange member of the quartz family.
 It is celebrated by jewellery designers for its hardness and resistance to scratches.
 The name is derived from the French for lemon, albeit slightly more orange than the colour of our favourite citric fruit.
 It was one of the twelve stones on the breastplate of high priest Aaron as described in Exodus.
-The gem is associated with health, prosperity, creativity, protection, truth and comfort.
-It is known as the ‘merchant’s stone’ and ‘the stone of the mind.’
-A gift of citrine jewellery is symbolic for hope and strength.
+The gem is associated with PROSPERITY, CREATIVITY, TRUTH and COMFORT.
+It is known as the "Merchant’s stone" and "the stone of the mind".
+A gift of citrine jewellery is symbolic for HOPE and STRENGHT.

 stone of divine love